sspaeti/wayland-edge-light-videocalls/README.md

 # Edge Light for Video Calls

-A lightweight Python/Tkinter application that adds a customizable glowing edge light effect around your screen.
-Perfect for ambient lighting during video calls on Linux.
+A lightweight GTK4/Python application that adds a customizable glowing edge light effect around your screen.
+Perfect for ambient lighting during video calls on Linux with Hyprland.

-Inspired by origin www.github.com:shanselman/WindowsEdgeLight and apple announcement sawn on Twitter.
+Inspired by [shanselman/WindowsEdgeLight](https://github.com/shanselman/WindowsEdgeLight) and Apple's desk view camera announcement.

 ## Features